nextcloud/documentation/user_manual/files/access_webgui.rst

 Share
   Share the file or folder with a group or other users, and create public shares with hyperlinks.
 You can also see who you have shared with already, and revoke shares by clicking the trash can icon.

+.. note:: New in 9.0, you can see all re-shares of your original file shares.

-If username auto-completion is enabled, when you start typing the user or group name ownCloud will automatically complete it for you.
+  If username auto-completion
+  is enabled, when you start typing the user or group name ownCloud will automatically complete it for you.
 If your administrator has enabled email notifications, you can send an email notification of the new share from the